Chaklader/landmark-classification-cnn/NOTES.md

    Total reduction: 4x (2 \* 2)
    Therefore, we need two Transposed Convolutional layers to reverse this reduction and restore the original dimensions.

-Question 3 of 3:
+### Q#3: You are training an autoencoder on RGB images that are 256 pixels high and 256 pixels wide.
+Your

-You are training an autoencoder on RGB images that are 256 pixels high and 256 pixels wide.
-Your autoencoder has the following architecture for the encoder part:
+autoencoder has the following architecture for the encoder part:

 ```
 encoder = nn.Sequential(